Pharma blog

 The world has changed!
 Some people like change; others don’t.
 But the fact is that we have to embrace changes and adapt to them.
 After all, that’s what mankind has been doing for centuries, right?

 Let’s take a closer look at the pharmaceutical industry.
 Companies promote their business through offline marketing channels like advertising in magazines and being present at exhibitions and seminars.
 That will change, that’s for sure.
-In fact, it is changing already.
+It is changing already.

-The people who were chatting on MSN messenger during their school years are now between 30 and 40 years old.
-This new generation of people that were born behind a computer, have become decision makers in their professional career, and they’re in the pharmaceutical industry too.
+The people chatting on MSN messenger during their school years are between 30 and 40.
+This new generation of people born behind a computer have become decision-makers in their professional careers and are in the pharmaceutical industry too.

 Not convinced yet about the changes?
-What about the COVID pandemic, traveling is not that easy anymore, and nobody knows how long it will take for the pandemic to be over, if it ever will…Global warming, another one… people and companies need to reduce their global footprint and will look more critically if taking a plane is necessary.
+What about the COVID pandemic?
+Traveling is not that easy anymore, and nobody knows how long it will take for the pandemic to be over if it ever will…Global warming is another one… people and companies need to reduce their global footprint and will look more critically if taking a plane is necessary.

 Website

-Many people will say: “A website is basically your digital business card.”
+Many people say, “A website is basically your digital business card.”
 I don’t like to hear that.
 That’s the biggest understatement there is!
-If you ask me, every company should have a company website not older than a couple of years.
+Every company should have a company website not older than a couple of years.
 This is why:

 Imagine that a potential customer will visit your company tomorrow.
 You will want to make a good impression.
-So you’ll make sure that the entrance and the meeting room are looking good, everything is clean and that the plants are looking healthy.
-On your website however, you will receive loads of potential customers every day, including the one that will visit you tomorrow.
-So, make sure your website looks good, clean, and that the plants are looking healthy;).
+So you’ll ensure that the entrance and the meeting room are good, everything is clean, and the plants are healthy.
+On your website, however, you will receive loads of potential customers every day, including the one that will visit you tomorrow.
+So, ensure your website looks good and clean and the plants look healthy;).

 In the first place, checking your website is the easiest way for a potential client or partner to check who is behind the company, what you do, what you sell, and how to contact you.

-If I ask someone.
-What does your company stand for?
-They might give me an answer about their lovely company vision about improving the lives of patients and so on, but I’ve heard that before.
+If I ask someone, what does your company stand for?
+They might give me an answer about their lovely company’s vision of improving the lives of patients and so on, but I’ve heard that before.
 When your company vision is just in words, it goes in one ear and out the other.

 A company website is a huge opportunity to not only share your vision or culture but also where you can prove it.
 Especially in the pharmaceutical industry, a company vision can be pretty abstract.
 It’s not only about the text; this is your opportunity to prove it with the right tone of voice, style, design, and visuals.
 You can share stories, testimonials, pictures, videos, etc. If you’re doing this right, you can make someone else enthusiastic about what your company does and why they should work with you.
 It will help you prove that you’re a reliable partner.

 The b2b pharma market is all about personal contact, one-on-one relationships.
 I believe that that will always remain very important.
-However, some people believe that the opposite of being personal, is digital.
-And that’s a misunderstanding; the opposite of personal is “not personal”, whether it is digital or not.
+However, some people believe that the opposite of being personal is digital.
+And that’s a misunderstanding; the opposite of personal is “not personal,” whether digital or not.

 Content

 The internet is great.
-If I want to learn how to play guitar or make an apple pie I can easily find a tutorial online.
-Or I can use translate tools when I want to say in Korean: 안녕하세요, 새로운 블로그에 오신 것을 환영합니다.
+If I want to learn to play guitar or make an apple pie, I can easily find a tutorial online.
+Or I can use translation tools when I want to say in Korean: 안녕하세요, 새로운 블로그에 오신 것을 환영합니다.

 These are mainstream topics that are relevant to everyone.
 But for businesses, sharing content can be a serious marketing strategy.
-It’s used to attract and engage an audience by creating and sharing relevant articles, videos, podcasts, and other media.
+It attracts and engages an audience by creating and sharing relevant articles, videos, podcasts, and other media.

 But let’s slow down a bit.
-I’m not saying that you need to start an entire content marketing strategy.
-You could start off with publishing a couple of articles a year.
+I’m not saying you need to start an entire content marketing strategy.
+You could start by publishing a couple of articles a year.

 For example: